DinoChiesa/Apigee-Sample-Jwt-Bearer-Token-Exchange/README.md

 In the above, the assertion form parameter is a specially-formatted one-time-use JWT.
 The client self-signs this token with its _private key_, and then sends it with the request for an access token.
-The token dispensary must verify the signature on the JWT, thereby verifying that the sender possesses the private key, and then can generate an access token.
-In this way, it's a "token exchange".
+The token dispensary must use the corresponding _public key_ to verify the signature on the JWT, thereby verifying that the sender possesses the private key; and at that point the token dispensary can generate an access token.
+In this way, it's a "token exchange" - exchanging one kind of token for another.
 The grant type is known as "jwt-bearer", and uses the grant type identifier of `urn:ietf:params:oauth:grant-type:jwt-bearer`.
 (The version in the example request above is simply url-encoded.)

 This is the style of token exchange process employed [by Google for service-to-service invocation](https://developers.google.com/identity/protocols/OAuth2ServiceAccount)